Sans Soleil: Influences

 The sequence in San Francisco references Alfred Hitchcock's 1958 film Vertigo and Marker's own 1962 film La Jetée.
 Marker's use of the name "The Zone" to describe the space in which Hayao Yamaneko's images are transformed is a homage to Stalker, a 1979 film by Andrei Tarkovsky, as noted in one of the letters read in the film.

 English rock band Kasabian used a sound clip from the documentary in their 2009 album West Ryder Pauper Lunatic Asylum at the beginning of the song "West Ryder Silver Bullet".

 Reception

-Sans Soleil is regarded by many critics as one of the greatest films ever made, appearing in many "best films" lists:
+Sans Soleil has received critical acclaim, and has appeared in many "best films" lists: